lorentzben/labnotebook/content/blog/2023-08-07-rfid-analysis-part-2.md

 - what is the takeaway from the tables I've Made
 - make a easier to read printout to show Dr. Aggrey

+A quick meeting with Dr. Aggrey to show him the tables I have constructed.
+He wanted me to have the phrase " a catalog of genes associated with microbial function in gut of chickens"

+he wants the table to be better formatted so that the clarity is better.

+He wants a better understanding of what ammino acids are being processed in each segment
+  - valine is processed in the duodenum but not the jejunum

+He wants a gene network of all keggs in one network for each tissue (this might be a big undertaking but we will generate it).

+He wants me to go into the literature and see what kind of gene catalogs for a biological process in an organism.

+Need to compare/remove the common genes/processes so that we can compare what is different in each tissue.

 ### RFID analysis